bmarcot/DOOM/README.md

-This project aims to create a bare-metal and portable version of DOOM.
+This project aims to create a bare-metal and portable version of **DOOM**.

+TODO:

+- Remove X11 (see branch no-x11), and add hooks for rendering functions,
+- Remove warnings with modern compilers,
+- Add autotools and cross-compilation support,
+- Fix the FIXMEs

-This is the original README message from John Cormack,
+This is the original _README_ message from John Cormack,

 > Here it is, at long last.
 The DOOM source code is released for your non-profit use.
 You still need real DOOM data to work with this code.